-United Kingdom
+B. United Kingdom

-- 79. As briefly discussed above, the Office for National Statistics (ONS)is moving to administrative data for its measurement of migration.
+- 76. As briefly discussed above, the Office for National Statistics (ONS) is moving to administrative data for its measurement of migration.
 Migration is estimated based on indicators of activity within the data.
-In general, arrivals with 12 months of activity are classified as migrants, although some exceptions and adjustments are required (details are available in footnote 1 above).
-In addition to the adjustments for coverage and other factors, the ONS is also developing modelling methodology to increase the timeliness of migration estimates, given that, by definition, a minimum of 12 months must pass for classifications to be available through observing activity in the administrative data for 12 months. - 80.
-The UK is exploring the use of state-space models to complement the administrative data driven approach, which may be able to give provisional predicted migration.
-These models have so far been used to estimate migration for the periods where the IPS was unavailable in the first half of 2020.
+In general, arrivals with 12 months of activity are classified as migrants, although some exceptions and adjustments are required (details are available in footnote Error!
+Bookmark not defined. above).
+In addition to the adjustments for coverage and other factors, the ONS is also developing modelling methodology to increase the timeliness of migration estimates, given that, by the current standard definition, a minimum of 12 months must pass for classifications to be available through observing activity in the administrative data for 12 months.
+Although the ONS are exploring the use of a broader set of definitions to sit alongside the UN metric.
+These will aim to provide real-time measures of the population and address increasing user demand for these measures that has intensified during the pandemic. - 77.
+The United Kingdom is exploring the use of state-space models to complement the administrative data driven approach, which may be able to give provisional predicted migration.
+These models have so far been used to estimate migration up to December 2020.
 The intention, as presented in literature published by the ONS, is to explore the use of such models to improve the timeliness of the administrative data driven migration estimates discussed previously.